 3. Bread Crumbs

-If you keep bread on hand, you should never have to buy store-bought bread crumbs!
-Just toast a few slices, blitz them in your blender or food processor, and voila!
-You’ve got perfectly delicious and crispy bread crumbs.
+As long as you have any sort of bread on hand, you should never have to buy store-bought bread crumbs!
+Just toast a few slices, blitz them in your blender or food processor, you’ll end up with perfectly crispy bread crumbs.

-To make your own seasoned bread crumbs, add the following spices to your food processor along with the toasted bread:
+To make seasoned bread crumbs, add the following spices to your food processor along with the toasted bread:

 - 1/2 teaspoon each of dried parsley flakes, garlic powder, kosher salt